College of Nursing

 Biography

-Jodie Bigalky is an Assistant Professor at the University of Saskatchewan College of Nursing with extensive background in perinatal and women’s health.
-She has worked in a variety of roles at the College of Nursing since 2004 and has taught all years of the BSN program.
+Dr. Jodie Bigalky is an Assistant Professor at the University of Saskatchewan College of Nursing with extensive background in perinatal and women’s health.
+She has worked in a variety of roles at the College of Nursing since 2004 and has taught across all years of the BSN program.

-Her research interests include people in circumstances of disadvantage including women with substance use disorders.
-Her recent work has also explored menstrual hygiene, period poverty, and intimate partner violence at provincial, national, and international levels.
+Dr. Bigalky’s program of research seeks to improve the health equity of women and gender diverse people.
+Her recent work has explored perinatal substance use, menstrual equity, obstetric fistula, and intimate partner violence at provincial, national, and international levels.

 Research Interests